 Diploma in Dementia Care (Work-Integrated) (Level 5)

-- Domestic Students, Permanent Residents - No Cost Training (Fees free)
+- New Zealand Citizens or Permanent Residents - No Cost Training (Normal Fee $5952.00)

 Lecturer: Ritchie Verano - learn more

 Total credits: 120

 Delivery length: 52 weeks (including 4 holiday weeks).
 This programme is delivered ONLINE with no time off work required.

 Total learning hours: 1200